Skip to content

 policy: The Philter policy name matched by the route, e.g. default, hipaa-safe-harbor.

-scope (on concurrency metrics): global for the proxy-wide cap, per_key for per-API-key caps.
+scope (on concurrency metrics): global, the proxy-wide cap.

 Health Endpoints